TartuNLP/neurokone_app/README.md

 # TFLite Demo App in Flutter
-Synthesize voice from text in English and Estonian using FastSpeech2 and Multiband MelGan.
+Synthesize voice from text in Estonian using FastSpeech2 and Multiband MelGan.